Rmloong/movie-revenue-predictor/README.md

 www.the-numbers.com - Ultimately I chose this website because it had the single most complete data source for movie data that I could find.
 Other websites explored included BoxOfficeMojo and IMDB.
+Due to time constraints I chose to only use one, although combining data from other sources is certainly an option.

 # Data Filtering